Small Business Lesson #1

 Case in point: I love to golf and wanted in the worst way to open an indoor golf simulator business in my local community.
 Well, after locating a few indoor golf simulator businesses in similar sized communities with similar demographics and weather patterns, and keeping a close eye on them, every one of those indoor golf simulator businesses ended up "out of business" within one year of locating them.
 It was heartbreaking, to say the least.

 So while watching a beloved business idea fail in the research stage can be heartbreaking, it's much less traumatic and less devastating -- and much easier to recover from -- than having it fail after making a go of it in the real world.

-Therefore, to insure you're not undermining your natural decision-making and problem solving abilities, before taking out a starting-a-small-business loan, honestly answer "yes" or "no" to this question ...
+Therefore, to ensure you're not undermining your natural decision-making and problem-solving abilities, before taking out a starting-a-small-business loan, honestly answer "yes" or "no" to this question ...

 If your answer to that question is a resounding "Yes!", and your unbiased research has shown a high probability that the business will be able to repay the loan and still leave you enough to live on, then a small business loan may be worth shopping for.

 On the other hand, if you had the small business loan amount in your bank account, but you would not consider parting with it to start this business, then you probably shouldn't consider borrowing the money to start it either.